taosdata/TDengine/docs-en/12-taos-sql/03-table.md

 :::

-### Create Table Using STable As Template
+### Create Subtable Using STable As Template

 ```
 CREATE TABLE [IF NOT EXISTS] tb_name USING stb_name TAGS (tag_value1, ...);
 ```

-The above command creates a sub table using the specified super table as template and the specified tab values.
+The above command creates a subtable using the specified super table as template and the specified tab values.

-### Create Table Using STable As Template With A Part of Tags
+### Create Subtable Using STable As Template With A Part of Tags

 ```
 CREATE TABLE [IF NOT EXISTS] tb_name USING stb_name (tag_name1, ...)
 TAGS (tag_value1, ...);